“Business Ethics: new challenges, better theories, practical solutions”

 For all enquiries regarding submission of papers, please contact Dr Andrew West (andrew [dot] west [at] qut [dot] edu [dot] au)

 On behalf of the ABEN 2019 Conference Organising Committee:

 - Professor Steven Dellaportas (RMIT University)

 - Dr Andrew West (Queensland University of Technology)

 - Dr Heather Stewart (Griffith University)

-- Dr Julia Benkert (Swinburne University)
+- Dr Julia Benkert (Swinburne University of Technology)